a-hurst/klibs/docs/markdown/Drawing.md

 ## Putting It Together

 So, you want to get started drawing in KLibs?
 Thanks to how KLibs is written, it's very easy to get from a fresh project to drawing a shape on the screen.
-To get started, create a new project called 'DrawTest' using 'klibs create DrawTest' in the folder you want to put it in, then open the experiment.py file for the project.
-Then we need to import the KLDraw library so we can use its shapes, and the basic functions for working with the display buffer from KLGraphics.
-We'll also import the function 'any_key' to allow you to make the experiment wait for your input.
+To get started, create a new project called 'DrawTest' by running the command `klibs create DrawTest` in the folder you want to put it in, then open the experiment.py file for the project.

+First, we need to import the KLDraw library so we can use its shapes, and the basic functions for working with the display buffer from KLGraphics.
+We'll also import the function 'any\_key' to allow you to make the experiment wait for your input.
 To do all this, add the following lines to the top of your experiment.py file:

 ```python
 __author__ = "Your Name"